A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments: Control Structure

 \subsubsection{Aerial Base}

-The primary control objective for the aerial base is the stabilization of the UAV's attitude during flight, as the humanoid torso facilitates manipulation tasks by teleoperation.
+The primary control objective for the aerial base is to sustain its position and attitude stability while mitigating interference induced by arm motion and contact when the humanoid torso manipulates.
+Substituting \eqref{eq:ext_forces} into \eqref{eq:full_dynamics}, six equations arise with six variables, namely $T_{s} \in \mathbb{R}$, $M \in \mathbb{R}^3$, and a two-dimensional direction of $F_{t}$ with a known absolute value.
+Given the external force $F_{ext}$ and its torque $\tau_{ext}$, a solution to the dynamic equations consistently exists to uphold the equilibrium of the system.

-Of particular interest is the configuration where the platform achieves stability at a specific point while maintaining a zero attitude.
+To initiate the analysis, we consider the external force as a disturbance and concentrate on a configuration where the aerial platform stabilizes at a specific point while maintaining a zero attitude.
 This configuration is characterized by $p = 0$, $\dot{p} = 0$, $\Phi = 0$, and $\dot{\Phi} = 0$, signifying that the platform's translational velocity, roll angle, and roll rate are all zero.
 This configuration is considered optimal for various operational scenarios and warrants special attention due to its unique characteristics.

-It is known that under small angle assumption there is $\omega \approx \dot{\Phi} = 0$.
+It is known that under small angle assumption, there is $\omega \approx \dot{\Phi} = 0$.
 In the neighborhood of this equilibrium, the Coriolis term can be neglected and the dynamic equations in \eqref{eq:full_dynamics} can be written as

 In the equilibrium, it holds